Harmontown/harmontown.github.io/docs/_episodes/127/index.md

 title:                "Popeye Is Our Lord And Savior"
 image:                "episode-placeholder.jpg"
 description: >
   Harmontown is not ready to say goodbye to our friend Robin WIlliams; Jeff & Dan write a new song, an Emmy award winning special effects editor makes their way to the stage, Ferguson and the current paramilitary police state are discussed at length.
-You...
+You ready?
+Lets do this.
 showDate:
 releaseDate:          "2014-08-18 15:18:00Z"
 duration:             "01:59:14"